 How to Remember to Take Your Meds: Pill Poppers

-These Pill Poppers are one of the first things that arrived — it’s a three pack for under $10.
-I am giving these things as stocking stuffers this year; they’re so cool.
-You can adapt it to any pill bottle (or spray or liquid bottle) because it’s got something similar to a silicone rubber-band at top.
+These Pill Poppers are one of the first things that arrived — a three pack is under $10.
+I am giving these as stocking stuffers this year; they’re so cool.
+You can adapt this to any pill bottle (or spray or liquid bottle) because it’s got something similar to a silicone rubber band at top.
 (I have it on a typical brown drug bottle and it hasn’t interfered with the safety cap at all.)
-It’s tiny, easy to use, and super satisfying to “pop” the day in.
-The only trick, of course, is remembering to pop the correct day in…
+It’s tiny, easy to use, and super satisfying to “pop” the day of the week in.
+The only trick, of course, is remembering to do the correct day…

 (I could see these being difficult if, like my mother, you keep about 10 different medications in a tight space like a plastic basket, just because the pill poppers might get accidentally jostled/popped/unpopped when you add/remove different medications.)

-The system also has an AM/PM pop button if you need to take the drug twice a day — but the next system might be more helpful.
-If you don’t like the bubble popper, this “take n slide” medication tracker sticker might be better — I didn’t buy it because it’s a bit more expensive (around $20 for 5) and is stuck on the side of the bottle.
+The system also has an AM/PM pop button if you need to take the drug twice a day, but the next system might be more helpful. for that If you don’t like the bubble popper, this “take n slide” medication tracker sticker might be better — I didn’t buy it because it’s a bit more expensive (around $20 for 5) and is stuck on the side of the bottle.
 They say it’s reusable and can be unstuck easily, for what it’s worth.